stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 Again, if we want it to hold for any word *w*, this vector difference needs to be zero.

 We can use analogies for meaning (e.g. changing gender with vectors), grammar (e.g. changing tenses) or other analogies (e.g. cities into their zip codes).
-It seems that analogies are not only a computational trick - we may actually think using them all the time, see:
+It seems that analogies are not only a computational trick - we may actually use them to think all the time, see:

 * George Lakoff, Mark Johnson, [Metaphors We Live By](https://www.amazon.com/Metaphors-We-Live-George-Lakoff/dp/0226468011) (1980)
-* [their list of conceptual metaphors in English (webarchive) ](http://web.archive.org/web/20080718021721/http://cogsci.berkeley.edu/lakoff/metaphors/), in particular look for *X is Up*, plotted below:
+* and [their list of conceptual metaphors in English (webarchive)](http://web.archive.org/web/20080718021721/http://cogsci.berkeley.edu/lakoff/metaphors/), in particular look for *X is Up*, plotted below:

 ![](/imgs/2016-12-30-word2viz-up-down-metaphors.png)